aik2mlj/cli-toolbox/README.md

 ## Installation

-Please take a look at the [install.sh](./install.sh) script to see what it does.
-By default, it will copy all the binary tools to `~/.local/bin/`, backup the configurations files if you already have them, and copy the configuration files for `tmux`, `fish`, `yazi`, and `lazygit`.
+Use the [install.sh](./install.sh) script to manage the installation.
+By default, it will install all the binary tools to `~/.local/bin/`, backup the config files if you already have them, and copy the essential configs (for `tmux`, `fish`, `yazi`, and `lazygit`).

+In case you are using a shell other than `fish`, you need to [add `~/.local/bin` to your PATH](https://www.howtogeek.com/658904/how-to-add-a-directory-to-your-path-in-linux/).
+For `fish` users this is already configured.

 ```shell
 # clone the repository to your remote machine